spack/spack/lib/spack/docs/tutorial_basics.rst

   -- linux-ubuntu16.04-x86_64 / gcc@5.4.0 -------------------------
       gcc@7.2.0  /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/gcc-7.2.0-k3vy57euyeuyvpotwf4wezfmpo3mrtrj

-We can add gcc to Spack as an available compiler using the ``spack compiler add`` command.
+We can add GCC to Spack as an available compiler using the ``spack compiler add`` command.
 This will allow future packages to build with gcc@7.2.0.